lin-credible/frp/README.md

 ### Reload configures without frps stopped

-If your want to add a new reverse proxy and avoid restarting frps, you can use this function:
+If you want to add a new reverse proxy and avoid restarting frps, you can use this function:

 1. `dashboard_port` should be set in frps.ini: